-School counselors offer programs suitable to each student’s appropriate developmental levels.
+School counselors offer programs suitable for each student’s appropriate developmental levels.

 Programs Offered By Our Counseling Department:

-The objective of the EAL program is to enable the inclusion of the EAL students in the mainstream class.
+The objective of the EAL program is to facilitate the inclusion of non-native English speaking students in their mainstream classes.

-We are proud of the quality of EAL support we provide to our students.
-Although students are required to have a certain level of English proficiency according to the year level they are applying to enter, we work with our EAL team in cooperation with the homeroom teachers to enable the EAL students’ transition into the mainstream class.
+We strive to provide quality EAL support for our students.
+Although students are required to have a certain level of English proficiency according to the year level they are applying to enter, we work with our EAL team and homeroom teachers to enable the EAL students’ transition into the mainstream class.